Despite cracks in Republican gun-rights wall, differences between states widen

 “We cannot assume that gun safety is not possible in states led by Republicans,” said Allison Anderman, who tracks state legislation for the Giffords Law Center to Prevent Gun Violence, which favors more restrictions.

 Still, a quick Republican turnaround is unlikely after decades of making gun rights a party cornerstone.
 Top GOP lawmakers and Gov. Greg Abbott oppose the Texas bill, while Lee has faced resistance from Tennessee Republicans.
-As state legislatures meet in 2023, if anything, differences on gun laws between Republican-controlled and Democratic-controlled states keep widening.
+Nearly half the states have passed legislation this year related to gun policies or school safety, an Associated Press survey found.
+The bills are split roughly equally between Democratic-led states tightening gun restrictions and Republican-led states expanding gun rights.

 Here’s what’s happening: